Proud papa: Balotelli scores as daughter watches in Napoli

 Lazio is one point further back in sixth after routing Genoa 4-0 with goals from Sergej Milinkovic-Savic, ?tefan Radu, Felipe Caicedo and Ciro Immobile.

-Also, Udinese beat Bologna with a first-half strike from Stefano Okaka.
+Also, Udinese beat Bologna with a first-half strike from Stefano Okaka; and Cagliari drew 1-1 with Hellas Verona as Lucas Castro and Davide Faraoni scored.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports